umccr/neoantigens/README.md

 With `--net-chop-method cterm` and `--netmhc-stab` optional for the cases of offline runs, and with `-t` to picking only the top epitope for a mutation.

+`<HLA_alleles>` should be repalced with results for HLA typing.

+Also, with known tumor ploidy, it would be improtant to still filter the mutations with tumor VAF below the ploidy, to make sure the mutations for building epitopes appear in the tumor altogether.
+In that case, we would add the coverage files back into the inputs yamls and set the `--tdna-vaf` option.

 ## Downstream analysis